Coprolite: Research value

 By examining coprolites, paleontologists are able to find information about the diet of the animal (if bones or other food remains are present), such as whether it was a herbivore or a carnivore, and the taphonomy of the coprolites, although the producer is rarely identified unambiguously, especially with more ancient examples.
+Even when the producers of coprolites found in a given geological unit cannot be confidently determined, the coprolites can still provide information about the trophic structure of the ecosystem and the palaeoenvironment.
 In some instances, knowledge about the anatomy of animals' digestive tracts can be helpful in assigning a coprolite to the animal that produced it, one example being the finding that the Triassic dinosauriform Silesaurus may have been an insectivore, a suggestion which was based on the beak-like jaws of the animal and the high density of beetle remains found in associated coprolites.
 Further, coprolites can be analyzed for certain minerals that are known to exist in trace amounts in certain species of plant that can still be detected millions of years later.
 In rare cases, coprolites have even been found to contain well-preserved insect remains.
 There is also a documented case of a coprolite containing an ichnofossil in the form of footprints of a crocodilian, created when a crocodilian stepped on the faecal matter before it became fossilised.